nickharris808/prevolt/Portfolio_A_Power/patents/PROVISIONAL_PATENT_FAMILY_7_POWER_GATED_DISPATCH.md

 ## BACKGROUND OF THE INVENTION

-### The Uncontrolled Compute Problem
+### The Uncontrolled Compute Problem in Hyperscale AI Infrastructure

-Modern hyperscale data centers deploying artificial intelligence (AI) training and inference workloads face a fundamental challenge: **no hardware-level mechanism exists to authorize compute instructions based on facility power availability or network-layer intent.**

-Graphics Processing Units (GPUs) and specialized AI accelerators can launch computational kernels—dense matrix operations consuming 500-1500 Watts per device—without any coordination with the facility's power infrastructure.
-When thousands of GPUs simultaneously initiate compute bursts, the aggregate power demand can exceed facility breaker ratings, causing cascading failures.
+Modern hyperscale data centers deploying artificial intelligence (AI) training and inference workloads face a coordination challenge between network-delivered compute requests and facility power availability.
+Graphics Processing Units (GPUs) and specialized AI accelerators can launch computational kernels—dense matrix operations consuming 500-1500 Watts per device—upon receiving packets from the network, without coordination with the facility's real-time power budget.

 **The Scale of the Problem:**